vitalab/vitalab.github.io/deep-learning/_posts/2017-08-03-video_propagation_networks.md

 ## Evaluation

-The VPN model is tested on three different propagation task, foreground mask, semantic label and color propagation.
+The VPN model is tested on three different propagation task: foreground mask, semantic labeling and color propagation.

 They use the [DAVIS](http://davischallenge.org/) dataset to evaluate their model.
 The tables show three metrics for the evaluation, Intersection over Union (IoU), contour accuracy ($$\mathcal{F}$$) and the temporal instability score ($$\mathcal{T}$$).